 - Go to System’s Properties, click Advanced System Properties

 - Select the tab labeled Advanced, click Environment Variables

 - Under the System variables section scroll down to select the variable named “Path” and click Edit

 Those are the simple steps.
 If you need a broad explanation, that is what follows.

 There are some, but not a lot.
-The one primary thing you need is for your machine to be running PHP.
+In order to run WP-CLI on Windows he one primary thing you need is for your machine to be running PHP.